How To Buy Bitcoin With Cash In Australia

 2. Create an account and complete KYC protocols.
 Register an account on the chosen crypto exchange.
 Cash deposits in AUD have to be made to an AUSTRAC-registered exchange.
 Therefore, new customers must pass the Know Your Customer (KYC) process to verify their identity.

 3. Find the closest cash deposit location.
 The relevant crypto exchanges will have cash deposit locations all around Australia.
-Investors can usually do it at a local newsagent.
+Investors can usually do it at a local news agency.
 Customers will also need to bring a QR code to verify the deposit.

 4. Buy Bitcoin.
 Cash deposits are typically instant.
 Once the account is funded, scroll through the platform’s supported cryptocurrencies.
 Find and click on Bitcoin to make a purchase.

-Where To Buy Bitcoin Using Cash In Australia - 2023 Reviews
+Where You Can Buy Bitcoin Using Cash In Australia

 CoinSpot was founded in 2013 and has quickly climbed the ranks to become one of Australia’s most trusted cryptocurrency exchanges.
 Operating out of Melbourne, the platform has a registered user base of over 2.5 million.
 CoinSpot is renowned for its huge list of supported digital currencies.
 Customers can buy over 370 different assets, including Bitcoin (BTC), Ethereum (ETHER), Dogecoin (DOGE), Binance Coin (BNB) and many more.
 Through their partnership with BlueShyft, CoinSpot accounts can buy these cryptocurrencies with a cash deposit.